 You can apply DNS category filtering to control user access to web resources.
 You can customize the default profile, or create your own to manage network user access and apply it to a firewall policy, or you can add it to a DNS server on a FortiGate interface.
+For more information about configuring DNS, see DNS.

 DNS filtering has the following features: